 Dear Faculty, Staff and Students,

-Please join me in congratulating Dr. Wang on his appointment as the chair of the Department of Genetics and Genome Sciences.
+Please join me in congratulating Dr. Chakrapani on her appointment as the chair of the Department of Pharmacology.

 Stan Gerson, MD